TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 has a modulus operator that will return the remainder of the division between two numbers.

-For example, doing Write-Output (25 % 5) would output 0, since 25 divided by 5
+For example, doing `Write-Output (25 % 5)` would output `0`, since 25 divided by 5
 has no remainder.
-This also happens to mean the first value is a multiple of the second, which we can use to determine the multiples of $x.
+This also happens to mean the first value is a multiple of the second, which we can use to determine the multiples of `$x`.
 When I first wrote this script, my solution looked like so:

 ```powershell